fabianwilflingsederxxxl/techstack-tutorial/03-express-nodemon-pm2/Readme.md

 export default renderApp;
 ```

 You know how you typically have *templating engines* on the back-end?
 Well these are pretty much obsolete now that JavaScript supports template strings.
-Here we create a function that takes a `title` as a parameter and injects it in both the `title` and `h1` tags of the page, returning the complete HTML string.
+Here we create a function, that takes a `title` as a parameter and injects it in both the `title` and `h1` tags of the page, returning the complete HTML string.
 We also use a `STATIC_PATH` constant as the base path for all our static assets.

 In `package.json` **change** your `start` script to: `"start": "babel-node src/server",
 `